QPP123/Identifying-and-reduce-Data-Collection-and-Cleaning-Errors-in-Analysis/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `other` contains details about LLM chat interactions.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+The simulated data, induced errors were first explained and presented with the help of Chatgpt 4.0.
+The outline as well as some of the explanations in the report were also done with the help of Gpt's explanation.
+The chat is available in `other/llm`.